Madita Oeming: All About Loud Criticism and Secret Preferences

 Gay porn is often a step towards self-discovery for homosexuals

-Pornography can also be helpful for sexual minorities: homosexual adolescents have been shown to consume more pornography.
-This also supports self-discovery: the consumption of homoerotic films can be understood as a kind of virtual test.
+Pornography can also offer support to sexual minorities; studies indicate that homosexual adolescents tend to consume more pornography.
+This consumption can be viewed as a form of virtual exploration and self-discovery, particularly through the consumption of homoerotic films, which can be understood as a kind of virtual test.

 The representation of the female libido and body positivity in porn